rendznicoy/rendznicoy/README.md

 Hello there!
 I'm Rene, a freelance software developer with a passion for problem-solving and building user-centered applications.
 Over my academic journey, I've developed expertise in programming, web development, and design, always striving to build scalable systems with clean code and thoughtful UI/UX.

-I'm equal parts creative and technical—because why not both?
-Currently gaining more experience with full-stack development and UI/UX design, while contributing to freelance projects and building solutions that make a difference.

 **Currently focusing on:** Advanced web development techniques, modern web frameworks, and industry standard designs.
 **Learning:** Angular, TypeScript, and Supabase.
 **Passionate about:** Creating impactful solutions through code and data-driven insights.